Domestic violence, abuse and rape

 Online sources of information – including links to further help, at idas.org.uk and disrespectnobody.co.uk.
 National helplines include Broken Rainbow UK – an LGBT Domestic Violence helpline and the Men’s Advice Line – offering advice and support to men in abusive relationships.

 Survive supports female and male (18+) survivors of rape, sexual abuse, childhood abuse or any form of sexual violence.
-They run a helpline, offer information and one to one support, as well as self help groups, counselling, an outreach service and advocacy.
+They run a helpline, offer information and one to one support, as well as self help groups and counselling.

 Rape and sexual assault